mobialia/gwt-android-emu/readme.md

 * Log
 * FloatMath
 * SystemClock
+* Views (findViewById)

+This is a work in progress in continuous evolution...

 At Mobialia we used this library to port some of our Android apps to GWT: